-The Top 5 Paris Parks For Kids (and Parents)
+The Best 5 Paris Parks To Explore With Kids

-Paris parks are green, pretty full of fun things to do and present families with well-needed breaks from site seeing.
-Far more than in the U.S., these parks will present opportunities for your kids to separate you from your money.
+Paris parks are green, full of fun things to do and present families with well-needed breaks from site seeing.
+They also provide a taste of local Parisian life.
+These city parks will present opportunities for your kids to separate you from your money than local U.S. parks.
 Be prepared to stumble upon carousels everywhere and to pay for public playgrounds.
 On the upside, the bathrooms are fairly well kept, there are always places for parents to sit and read, and it’s likely you’ll find good espresso, sandwiches or pastries, and even chilled wine and beer nearby.
-(Visiting Paris?
-Read about Essential Things To Bring and Favorite Family Attractions.)
+If you’re looking for things to do in Paris with kids, look no further than the nearest park.
+(Read about Essential Things To Bring and Favorite Family Attractions there, too.)

 Paris’ Central Park